 Figure 1.
 Cultured bear adipocytes stained with Oil Red-O to identify lipid droplets.

-A word cloud representing the various aspects of research being focused on in the lab.
+A word cloud representing the various aspects of research being performed in the Jansen lab.

 Role of circadian rhythms in bears

 Rodents and other small hibernators lose their circadian rhythms when undergoing torpor bouts.
 However, bears continue to express behavioral and cellular circadian rhythms during hibernation.
 While it might seem energetically wasteful to express these rhythms, the fact that they continue likely means they serve an important purpose.
 One such role may be in separating cellular process that are incompatible with one another (e.g., oxidation-reduction).
 Another may be to fine tune glucose or fat utilization (the body's main fuels).
 A third may be to minimize oxygen consumption.

 The reduced amplitude of circadian rhythms in hibernating bears likely reflects the ability to modulate many different process without having to dispense with rhythms altogether.
 Figure 2 shows the difference in rhythm features of glucose uptake by culture adipocytes from hibernating bears (blue) and bears that were fed during hibernation (red).
 The increased glucose uptake by cells after feeding likely reflects a metabolic switch in response to newly available nutrients.

 This work was performed by Kaylie Shaver, a fourth year veterinary student and recent veterinary scholar at WSU.